lucieBBR/ComoComo_MVP/README.md

 - In your profile on Spoonacular page you will find your API key which you can use to make a limited number of daily requests (150 points per day).

+- Create a .env file in client and pass there the following:

+      ```
+      REACT_APP_MY_API_KEY = YOUR_PASSWORD
+      ```
+- Instead of "YOUR_PASSWORD" paste in the API KEY from your Spoonacular account.

-- Copy your API key and paste it to the .env file in your client instead of "YOUR_PASSWORD"; You will be using the API to get the recipes based on the ingredients passed in the form, and get get more information about selected recipes.
+- You will be using the API to get the recipes based on the ingredients passed in the form, and get get more information about selected recipes.

 - See API routes design for Como Como app here: (<https://docs.google.com/document/d/1G6hC1gqfZJneQHDp_2504lU6ZBQmRVHWgkgRhHyvrLw/edit?usp=sharing>)